 This all underscores the urgency of taking action.
-But are organizations prepared to do so?
+But are organisations prepared to do so?
 While 80 percent reported that worker well-being is important or very important to their success over the next 12–18 months, just over one in ten companies (12 percent) indicated they were “very ready” to address the issue.
 Clearly, it’s time for a change.

 The desired goal is often to integrate well-being into the design of work itself, which requires re-evaluating company-wide systems and procedures.
-Some questions that can aid in this organizational assessment include: When does the given business allow meetings to be scheduled (i.e., might these interfere with employees’ personal lives)?
-What processes are in place for prioritizing work?
+Some questions that can aid in this organisational assessment include: When does the given business allow meetings to be scheduled (i.e., might these interfere with employees’ personal lives)?
+What processes are in place for prioritising work?
 How is performance measured?
 How do we support personal and professional growth?
 What opportunities exist for connection?
 How do we enable leaders at all levels to support staff well-being and resilience?
 What improvements can be made?

-Organizations face risks of varying degrees every day, pertaining to their security, systems, finances, technology, talent, reputation, extended business networks, and more.
+Organisations face risks of varying degrees every day, pertaining to their security, systems, finances, technology, talent, reputation, extended business networks, and more.
 Dealing with those risks, typically, are people, whose well-being and resilience impact their ability to respond.